-To apply for a permit to import kava for medical and/or scientific purposes the application form titled "Application for a permit to import kava for medical and/or scientific purposes" must be submitted to the OCS.
+To apply for a permit to export controlled substances the application form titled "Application for a permit to export narcotic and psychotropic substances" must be submitted to the OCS.
 The guidance provided here will assist you in completing and submitting the application form.

 Completing the formThe table below will assist you in identifying the required information for completing the permit application form.

 |Part of application form||Explanation of required information|

 |Check box for “Raw Material” or “Finished Goods”|

 |Check one box to indicate whether the controlled substance you are proposing to export is a raw material (for example a bulk substance for further manufacturing) or a finished good (for example a pharmaceutical preparation).|

 |Licence holder’s name||Permits to export controlled substances can only be issued to exporters who hold a licence to export substances covered by Regulation 10 and 10A of the Customs (Prohibited Exports) Regulations 1958.
 State the name of the licence holder.|